blackberry/Falco-bypasses/README.md

 ### <a name="naming"></a>Bypass rules via executable naming

 Let us consider the same **Read sensitive file untrusted** rule again - is there another, non-symlink way to bypass the rule?
-This rule relies on the following condition: `and not proc.name in (user_mgmt_binaries,`, where _proc.name_ is (acording to Falco documentation) "the name (excluding the path) of the executable generating the event". _user_mgmt_binaries_ macro, in turn, boils down to the following items list:
+This rule relies on the following condition: `and not proc.name in (user_mgmt_binaries,`, where _proc.name_ is (according to Falco documentation) "the name (excluding the path) of the executable generating the event". _user_mgmt_binaries_ macro, in turn, boils down to the following items list:
 ```
 - list: login_binaries
   items: [